antonioribeiro/sdk/readme.md

 		'schema'   => 'public',
 	],

-On your `sdk/config.php` file, set the SDK connection to the one you created for it:
+On your `sdk/config.php` file, set the Sdk connection to the one you created for it:

 	'connection' => 'sdk',